Arras Memorial, Arras

 The plan is courtesy of the Commonwealth War Graves Commission.
 (CWGC)

 On 31 July, 1932, Lord Trenchard, Marshal of the Royal Air Force unveiled the memorial.
 The date for its unveiling had been scheduled for a date in mid May 1932.
 Unfortunately, the French President J A Paul Doumer was shot by an assassin in Paris on 6 May and he died the following day.
 As a mark of respect the ceremony was postponed for two months.

 Search for Names on the Arras Memorial

 Search the “Debt of Honour” Register held by the Commonwealth War Graves Commission for names inscribed on the Arras Memorial.
-Go to this link and look in the Cemetery Records button at:
+Go to the CWGC website and click on the See Casualty Records button at:

 Arras Memorial Location

 Latitude N 50° 17' 13" ; Longitude E 2° 45' 38"